Mission Lane Visa® Credit Card review: Short-term credit building at a low cost

 Credit-building features: Chance at a credit limit increase

 Though you may start with a credit limit as low as $300 on the Mission Lane Visa (common for unsecured credit-building cards), the issuer gives you a chance to earn a credit limit increase by demonstrating responsible card use.
-If you make your card payments on time, stay within the credit limit and keep your account in good standing, Mission Lane will automatically review your account in seven months and may approve you for a higher limit.
+If you make your payments on time, stay under the credit limit and keep your account in good standing, Mission Lane will automatically review your account at least once within your first year and may approve you for a higher limit.
+A higher limit should make it easier to keep your credit utilization ratio — the amount of money you’ve borrowed compared to your total available credit — in check.
+Ideally, you’ll want to keep it under 30 percent of your total limit, which would be less than $100 for the Mission Lane Visa’s starting limit.

 Why you might want a different credit-building card